dschinkel/dev-setup/README.md

 # dev-setup
-Scripts I use to install things on my development PCs.
+Bash script that I use to install things on my development PCs.